edwiny/beach_milo/README.md

 # Beach Milo

-A small game about a dog and a beach, written in PyGame.
+A small game about a dog and a beach, written in [pygame](https://www.pygame.org/)

 ## Installation